Recommended children's booklists sorted by age or topic

 Topic: Storytime Favourites Lower KS2

-Best Storytime Books for Lower KS2
+Best Storytime Chapter Books and Novels for Lower KS2

 We have selected a list of storytime favourites for Year 3 and Year 4 (ages 7-9)which includes books that are particularly well suited for being read out loud.
 From the best class readers to favourite bedtime stories, browse our list of brilliant books for capturing the magic storytelling with Lower KS2.